 Teppanyaki is an ideal dining experience for families as well as friends or couples - why not celebrate date night with a couple of hand-crafted cocktails from the bar if you're in the mood to celebrate?

-Nonna Said is Merchant City's newly opened pizzeria, serving their signature Napoli-style pizzas and cocktails with their own hip-hop twist.
+Nonna Said is a Merchant City pizzeria, serving their signature Napoli-style pizzas and cocktails with their own hip-hop twist.

 The El Mexicano Loco pizza is a real game changer, topped with jalapenos, crushed nachos, chorizo, avocado and chipotle beef chilli.
 Or, if you prefer the classics, there's always a pepperoni or margarita out there as well.